-Over the years, several researchers proposed machine learning methods to fit either the treatment model \citep{lee2010improving,westreich2010propensity,austin2013using} or the outcome model \citep{wang2021flame}. \citet{brookhart2006variable} and \citet{schnitzer2016ctml} show that such approaches primarily selects variables that are strongly related to either treatment or outcome.
+Over the years, several researchers proposed machine learning methods to fit either the treatment model \citep{lee2010improving,westreich2010propensity,austin2013using} or the outcome model \citep{wang2021flame}. \citet{brookhart2006variable} and \citet{schnitzer2016ctml} show that such approaches primarily select variables that are strongly related to either treatment or outcome.
+If data has moderate to high correlation, these methods have a tendency to select all the variables in the dataset. \citet{koch2020variable} proposed a bi-level approach that combines the outcome and treatment models with the grouped lasso.
+This approach results in a high inclusion probability on the weak confounders that inflate the variance of the estimate.
 Modified penalized regression methods are also utilized in variable selection for causal inference.
-For instance, Ertefaie et al. \citep{ertefaie2018penalization} used a weighted sum of treatment and outcome model.
+For instance, \citet{ertefaie2018penalization} used a weighted sum of treatment and outcome model.
 In addition, they introduced a customized $l_{1}$ penalty function to heavily penalize the treatment predictors.
-On the other hand, \citep{shortreed2017outcome} uses an adaptive lasso approach which applies less penalty to the outcome predictors.
-While \citep{ertefaie2018penalization} improves the small sample properties of outcome regularization, the estimated coefficients do not have any causal interpretation and the parameter selection in \citep{shortreed2017outcome} is designed solely for Inverse Probability of Treatment Weighted (IPTW) estimator.
-Moreover, both approaches \citep{shortreed2017outcome,ertefaie2018penalization} will perform poorly on correlated data due to the inclusion of $l_1$ penalty and many causal inference applications, specially in healthcare and medicine, the covariates are highly correlated.
+On the other hand, \citet{shortreed2017outcome} uses an adaptive lasso approach which applies less penalty to the outcome predictors.
+While \citet{ertefaie2018penalization} improves the small sample properties of outcome regularization, the estimated coefficients do not have any causal interpretation, and the parameter selection in \citet{shortreed2017outcome} is designed solely for Inverse Probability of Treatment Weighted (IPTW) estimator.
+Moreover, both approaches \citep{shortreed2017outcome,ertefaie2018penalization} will perform poorly on correlated data due to the inclusion of $l_1$ penalty and many causal inference applications, especially in healthcare and medicine, the covariates are highly correlated.